-- Daytime availability is necessary for laboratory experiences in the local schools.
+- 1. Daytime availability is necessary for laboratory experiences in the schools.
 Some courses may also require observations, case studies or other school-related assignments.
 Successful completion of laboratory experiences is required to pass a lab component course.
 Lab courses will not be considered complete until all required paperwork has been submitted and is on file in the education office.
 An unsatisfactory or incomplete laboratory experience will result in a failing grade for the course. - 2.
 Laboratory field experiences take place in a wide variety of diverse school and facility settings and maximize experiences in the school(s) where the student will be assigned for the internship.
 Students employed in a school setting may complete no more than one laboratory experience in said school with approval of the Coordinator of Laboratory Experiences. - 3.
-All Early Childhood Education candidates shall include placements in at least two of the three main types of early education settings: early school grades (K- 3), child care centers and homes and Office of School Readiness programs. - 4.
 Laboratory experiences required in evening courses will be for 12 days.
 Students in all programs must complete laboratory experiences in blocks of at least three hours.
 Should the evening student opt for the one-week laboratory experience, the experience will be a full day for five consecutive days.
 Secondary education students must complete labs/clinicals in classrooms in which instructors are master's level teachers in the appropriate teaching field.

-- 5. Laboratory experiences are to be completed during the period specifically scheduled for the experiences. - 6.
+- 4. Laboratory experiences are to be completed during the period specifically scheduled for the experiences. - 5.
 Students in all programs must satisfactorily complete at least two full-time, five-day structured field experiences in local cooperating schools.
 Placements must be approved by the education faculty.
 These experiences are in addition to and separate from the regularly scheduled laboratory experiences, must be for five school days in a row, and must be completed prior to the internship term.
 Five-day field experiences will not be approved until the student has satisfied all conditions of admission and attended the division's required new student orientation.
-See education faculty advisor or the Education Office for details. - 7.
+See education faculty advisor or the Education Office for details. - 6.
 Students may enroll in no more than two laboratory experience courses in any one term.
 Students attending overlapping terms must complete the separate and specific lab requirements for each term.
 A third laboratory course may be approved by the student's advisor on a one-time basis to assist in a timely completion of the program and will require an additional one-week (35 hours) in the cooperating school.
-No more than three lab courses may be taken in any one session. - 8.
-Attendance at a training session of the Children and Adolescent Protection Program, sponsored by the Office of Child and Adolescent Protection through the Archdiocese of Mobile.
-This training session will be provided in education courses to be selected by the education faculty.
-The student is responsible for payment of the required fee.
+No more than two lab courses may be taken in any one session.

 - 1. Completion of the 39-hour program with a cumulative grade point average of 3.25. - 2.
 A passing score report in the appropriate content area of the Praxis II Subject Assessment Test must be on file before registration for the internship term will be approved.
 Additionally, early childhood and elementary education majors must have a passing score report on file for the Praxis II Teaching Reading test before beginning their internships.
 Students are required to take the Praxis II test(s) at the earliest scheduled test date(s) in their next-to-final term of course work. - 3.
 Demonstrated readiness to teach through on-the-job performance as an intern.
-The fulltime internship takes place in an approved local school/facility for one semester for a minimum of 600 clock hours with experience of the intern progressing to the full responsibilities of the teacher for a minimum of 20 days including at least 10 consecutive days.
+The full-time internship takes place in an approved school/facility for one semester for a minimum of 600 clock hours with experience of the intern progressing to the full responsibilities of the teacher for a minimum of 20 days including at least 10 consecutive days.